 - Fill in an Intercampus Cross-Registration Form.

 - Secure the authorized signature of the advisor and register for the courses in the Registrar’s Office.
 Only in cases when the section is closed, or there is a prerequisite requirement or program restriction, should the chairperson’s signature also be secured.

-- At least 50 percent of regular semester credits must be taken at the campus of origin of the student.
-This condition applies for regular semesters only—fall and spring semesters.
-During the summer term, students can cross-register for as many credits as they wish, within the limit allowed by the student’s course load regulation.
+- At least 50 percent of regular semester credits must be taken at the student’s campus of origin.
+This condition applies for regular semesters (fall and spring) only.
+During the summer term, students may cross-register for as many credits as they wish, within the limit allowed by the student’s course load regulation.

-Cross-registration with another university in Lebanon may be allowed only in the last term that the student is expected to graduate if the course is required for graduation and the course is not offered on any LAU campus.
+Cross-registration with another university in Lebanon may be allowed only in the last term during which the student is expected to graduate, if the course is required for graduation and the course is not offered on any LAU campus:

 - A cross-registered course will not be allowed for a repeat course.

 - The course will be treated as a transfer course.

 - An agreement should exist between LAU and the university where the course is to be taken before allowing for cross-registration.